 Feature

-Local API / MCP
+API and MCP

 The Tana Outliner Local API provides direct access to Tana Outliner data from the desktop application.
 It exposes an MCP (Model Context Protocol) endpoint allowing AI tools to connect.